 The Registrar takes the view that Part IV of the Evidence Ordinance (Cap.
-8) as amended by 2 of 1999 (Part IV Hearsay Evidence in Civil Proceedings) has no application to proceedings before the Tribunal.
+8) (Hearsay Evidence in Civil Proceedings) has no application to proceedings before the Tribunal.
 The Registrar has reached this conclusion based on the definition of "civil proceedings" contained in section 46 of Cap.
 8, namely that it means civil proceedings before any court (or tribunal) in relation to which "strict rules of evidence apply...".
 By virtue of section 78 that is not the case in proceedings before the Registrar.